Real Name | William Robert Hamilton |

 - William Robert Hamilton (MLB) is 158 years old

-- Which college/university did William Robert Hamilton (MLB) go to?
-William Robert Hamilton (MLB) went to Trinity College Dublin
+- Which school did William Robert Hamilton (MLB) go to?
+William Robert Hamilton (MLB) attended Trinity College Dublin

 - William Robert Hamilton (MLB) has 4 child/children